JStonham/notes/README.md

 When we talk about an interface and define capabilities that we promise to provide, we are talking about establishing a contract about what the object can do.

-For example, the following can all be pets: cat, dog, snake, spider.
-However, you can only really pet a cat or a dog.
-In this case we would make Pet and abstract class where the pets can inherit the characteristics, and IsPetable as an interface, which the cat and the dog would implement.
+For example, the following can all be animals: cat, dog, hippo, meerkat.
+However, only a cat or dog would lick people.
+In this case we could make Animal an abstract class where the animals can inherit certain characteristics, and LicksPeople as an interface, which the cat and the dog would implement.